 A physical interaction (for eg. excitation) is described by a process class.
 A single process can handle several models (e.g. theoretical, semi-empirical, …) which are registered to the process class.
 These models calculate the process cross section and describe the final state of the interaction (e.g. production of secondary electrons, scattering angle...).

-All Geant4-DNA process classes derive from the G4VEmProcess abstract base class, which derives from the G4VDiscreteProcess class, since all Geant4-DNA processes are discrete processes.
+- All Geant4-DNA process classes derive from the G4VEmProcess abstract base class, which derives from the G4VDiscreteProcess class, since all Geant4-DNA processes are discrete processes.
 They use the naming format: G4DNAXXX where XXX is the process name (e.g. G4DNAExcitation for electronic excitation).
 This is the name that is displayed when using the Geant4 User Interface command /tracking/verbose 1.
-In these process classes, several methods are implemented:

 These classes are further detailed in the Processes section.